tapunict/System-Stats-By-Keylogger/README.md

 - For Text Analysis:
     + Frequency statistics about pressed keys :chart_with_upwards_trend:
     + Sentiment analysis :eyes:
-- For Windows and Time:
+- For Windows and Timestamps:
     + Type of window classification (social, game, utility, others) :sparkles:
-    + How much time the user spends on each category of windows :clock9:
+    + How much time the users spend on each category of windows :clock9:
-    + How much time the user spends writing to the PC :clock9:
+    + How much time the users spend writing to the PC :clock9:

 Additionally, this project was created as an exam project, to test and practice the following skills:
 * Knowledge of Docker